tsgates/arch-wiki-markdown/wiki/Base2busybox.md

 gnu2busybox-findutils
 ---------------------

-Package gnu2busybox-findutils offers functionality corresponding to the binaries found in GNU findutils.
+Package busybox-findutils offers functionality corresponding to the binaries found in GNU findutils.

 Gain from replacing findutils with busybox: GNU findutils: 1.7 MB